National Democratic Alliance: Structure

 The National Democratic Alliance does not have a formal governing structure such as an executive board or politburo.
-It has been up to the leaders of the individual parties to make decisions on issues such as sharing of seats in elections, allocation of ministries and the issues that are raised in Parliament.
-Given the varied ideologies among the parties, there have been many cases of disagreement and split voting among the allies.
+It has been up to the leaders of the individual parties to make decisions on issues such as sharing of seats in elections, allocation of ministries and other issues that arise in parliament or more broadly.
+Given the varied ideologies among the parties, there have been many cases of disagreement and split voting amongst the allies making up the Alliance.

 Owing to ill health, George Fernandes, who was the NDA convener until 2008, was discharged of his responsibility and replaced by Sharad Yadav, the then national president of the JD(U) political party.
 On 16 June 2013, the JD(U) left the coalition and Sharad Yadav resigned from the role of the NDA convener.
 Then the Chief Minister of Andhra Pradesh N. Chandrababu Naidu was made the NDA convener.
 Later in 2018, after the withdrawal of TDP from NDA the post of convenor was vacant.
 However NDA allies like LJP demanded the appointment of a convenor in 2019 for better coordination of the allies.

-On 27 July 2017 JD(U) with the help of BJP formed the government in Bihar.
-Later, on 19 August 2017 JD(U) formally rejoined the NDA after 4 years.
+On 27 July 2017, JD(U) with the help of BJP formed the government in Bihar.
+Later, on 19 August 2017, JD(U) formally rejoined the NDA after 4 years.